-Who has been informed of the incident and Inform Ву Date Final Ву Date have they received the report?
-Initial the by whom form whom column to show you spoke to them and/or sent phone/ sent by the form. email email Others (please specify):
+Who has been informed of the incident and have they received the report?
+Initial the column to show you spoke to them and/or sent the form.
+Inform by phone/ email By whom Date Final form sent by email By whom Date

+Others (please specify):

+Others (please specify).